 Full Influence Immersion (Social Media, Blog and YouTube Options)

-By far my favorite earning program overall, IZEA finally decided to make a single platform front and center for all your brand partnerships and campaigns.
-IZEA marketplace replaces SocialSpark, SponsoredTweets, PayPerPost and every other platform they had run and lets you list multiple profiles for the same social media profile.
+IZEA used to be one of my favorite platforms but lately the type of content offered favors more general bloggers in the parenting, or “mommy blogger” category.
+It isn’t as well suited for tech and gadget bloggers and the content that matches that niche has been fewer and far between in the past couple of years.
+IZEA marketplace replaced the much older SocialSpark, SponsoredTweets, PayPerPost and every other platform they had run and lets you list multiple profiles for the same social media profile.
 I get hundreds of brand opp leads across every category of online property from them, and get some of my highest quality and best paying clients from IZEA Marketplace in most cases.
 You can even make money from the system by referring others and you get a small commission on everyone you refer into the platform that is not taken out of their shares.
 Monetize Facebook, Twitter, Instagram, Google Plus, Flickr and YouTube all with IZEA Marketplace.

 The IZEA Marketplace is the only one that allows you to monetize almost every online property you own all in one place from a single account and is highly recommended if you want to get quality brands and like doing fully FTC.gov compliant opps that are always NoFollow and have full legal disclosures.
 You won’t find any shady DoFollow backlink schemes here.